igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

+* notifications should disappear one by one
+* on game over, fade in full screen of black before showing popup ?
+* shop intro and no items text should be unique per shop type
-* Do not repeat the same sentence in conversation
+* Do not repeat the same sentence in a conversation
 * Tweak conversations, also add intent specific replies and thank yous.
 Don't use generics ?
 * Randomize attackType for opponents
+* shop generation in cities needs to ensure no duplicate types!
+* when a shop has been successfully generated, rotate the deployment circle

 * Queens inside buildings should either be woo'd or fought (and be generated again ;)
 * Place bar queens in building-factory according to same logic as drabs, ideally blocking a path

 * When fighting other queens, make "vogue" an action (using drag swag)
-* Generate loan shark with pay back Effect (inside DEALER shop type, creates positive debt on store)
 * When buying a clothes item, discard the existing one of the same type (show confirmation)
 * Different background colour for bar floors
 * Move WORLD_TYPE, BUILDING_TYPE, ...TILES etc out of factories and into definitions file